voxtourai/voxtourai.github.io/_posts/2025-07-16-ai-tour-guide-evolution.md

 Our earliest tours, powered by models like **ChatGPT-4** and **Grok 2**, had one job: get the facts right.
 Even that was a challenge.
 These models could talk smoothly, but their confidence often outpaced their accuracy.
 They’d misplace events, invent historical tidbits, or confuse one monument with another.
 Fluent?
 Yes.
 Reliable?
 Not yet.

-We tackled this by introducing something called **RAG**—*Retrieval-Augmented Generation*.
+We tackled this by introducing something called **RAG** (*Retrieval-Augmented Generation*).
 That’s a fancy way of saying: the AI checks a trusted library of real facts before it speaks.
 It worked.
 Suddenly, our tours were grounded.
 But there was still a missing piece: voice.

 Sure, the AI could “say” things.
 But it couldn’t *feel* them.
 It was like being on a tour with someone reading a script they’d just seen for the first time.